PLANNING FOR LIFE

 At first blush, staying alive longer would seem to be a good thing.
 And for many people, it is.
 However, simply living longer does not always result in ideal circumstances.
 Longevity coupled with physical or mental incapacity can be extremely challenging if you fail to make arrangements for someone to assist you during that period of time.
 On the other hand, with proper incapacity planning, you can rest assured knowing that your affairs are in good hands, out of the public eye, and being handled without the expense of lawyers, courts, and unnecessary complications.

 Before we discuss how to plan for incapacity, it is important to clarify what it means to be incapacitated.
-Tennessee laws do not define capacity or incapacity instead, Tennessee conservatorship statutes defines a “person with a disability” as follows:
+Tennessee laws do not define capacity or incapacity instead, Tennessee conservatorship statutes define a “person with a disability” as follows:

 “Any person eighteen (18) years of age or older determined by the court to be in need of partial or full supervision, protection, and assistance by reason of mental illness, physical illness or injury, developmental disability, or other mental or physical incapacity.”